 The Last Night of October by Greg Chapman

 The premise is a simple one – reminiscent perhaps of Greg’s earlier novella The Noctuary.
 In that particular story, similar motifs were on display: childhood secrets, sins of the past, and present day retribution.
 Here, however, they have been infused with the glamour and cavalcade feel of Halloween.
-In regards to this, Greg’s descriptions have already earned approval from American audiences (it’s common knowledge that Halloween is not celebrated on Australian shores).
+In regards to this, Greg’s descriptions have already earned approval from American audiences (it’s common knowledge Halloween is not overly celebrated on Australian shores).
 The carnival feel is present and so is the nostalgia inherent in a young boy’s life – that time of adolescence when ones imagination is never riper and monsters take centre stage with love.
-As Gerald recounts his tale, a different sort of monster eventually takes centre stage, giving the author a chance to add even greater depth by treading the path of life’s choices and their consequences.
+As Gerald recounts his tale, a different sort of monster eventually steals the limelight, giving the author a chance to add even greater depth by treading path of life’s choices and their consequences.

-However, this is not a book without some minute editing faults, and a reader may feel themselves taken aback when a phrase or word is sometimes repeated five or six times within a page or paragraph.
+However, this is not a work without some minor errors, and a reader may feel themselves taken aback when a phrase or word is sometimes repeated within a page or paragraph.
 An example of a sentence that could be easily adjusted:

 His chest rattled and Gerald felt blockage within his chest.

-Though somewhat of a pet-peeve, I’ve always found repeated words to be a hindrance to coherent flow, giving the reader a self-conscious awareness they are actually reading a book.
+Though somewhat of a pet-peeve, I’ve always found repeated words to be a hindrance to coherent flow, giving the reader a self-conscious awareness.
 There is also a generous heaping of adverbs on display ... although the jury is still out with regards to their legitimacy overall in popular fiction.

 Small mishaps aside, this genuinely is a delightful book – one for all ages.
 Rich in metaphorical writing with an aside of aching nostalgia, The Last Night of October is Greg Chapman right at home and in his element.